SAP-samples/teched2022-DT261/exercises/ex5/README.md

 ## Next Steps
+In the next step we will configure the Data Replication Framework.
 [//]: # (TODO: Add a description of what happens next)

 ### Go back to: [**Create an OAuth client**](../ex4/README.md) or Continue to: [**Configure the Data Replication Framework - Business System**](../ex6/README.md)